-HOW TO USE: Take this medication by mouth with food, usually 1-3 times daily or as directed by your doctor.
+HOW TO USE: Take this medication by mouth with food as directed by your doctor, usually 1-3 times daily.
 If you take this medicine once daily, take it with your evening meal.
-Taking niacin on an empty stomach increases side effects (e.g., flushing, upset stomach).
+Taking niacin on an empty stomach increases side effects (such as flushing, upset stomach).

-Dosage is based on your medical condition and response to therapy.
+The dosage is based on your medical condition and response to treatment.
 Generally, your doctor will start you at a low dose and gradually increase your dose in order to minimize side effects.
-Your dose will need to be increased slowly, even if you are already taking niacin and are being switched from another niacin product (e.g., extended-release) to this product.
+Your dose will need to be increased slowly, even if you are already taking niacin and are being switched from another niacin product (such as extended-release) to this product.
 Follow your doctor's instructions carefully.

 If you also take certain other drugs to lower your cholesterol (bile acid-binding resins such as cholestyramine or colestipol), take niacin at least 4-6 hours before or after taking these medications.
 These products can react with niacin, preventing its full absorption.
 Continue to take other medications to lower your cholesterol as directed by your doctor.

-To lessen the chance of side effects such as flushing, avoid alcohol and hot beverages near the time you take niacin.
-Taking a plain (non-enteric coated, 325 milligram) aspirin or a nonsteroidal anti-inflammatory drug (e.g., ibuprofen, 200 milligrams) 30 minutes before taking niacin may help prevent flushing.
+To lessen the chance of side effects such as flushing, avoid alcohol, hot beverages, and eating spicy foods near the time you take niacin.
+Taking a plain (non-enteric coated, 325 milligram) aspirin or a nonsteroidal anti-inflammatory drug (such as ibuprofen, 200 milligrams) 30 minutes before taking niacin may help prevent flushing.
 Ask your doctor if this treatment is right for you.

 Do not stop taking this medicine unless instructed by your doctor.
-If niacin is stopped, you may need to return to your original dose and gradually increase it again.
-Consult your doctor or pharmacist for instructions on restarting your dose if you have not taken your medication for several days.
+If you stop taking niacin, you may need to return to your original dose and gradually increase it again.
+Ask your doctor or pharmacist for instructions on restarting your dose if you have not taken your medication for several days.

 It is very important to continue to follow your doctor's advice about diet and exercise.